Diastasis Recti is without doubt a major factor (or at least a symptom) in the mummy tummy stakes.

 If you have a post pregnancy belly which bulges or protrudes, and seems to form a cone shape when you get up from lying on your back, then you probably do have split abdominal muscles, or diastasis recti.
 You will also likely be suffering from weak core muscles – that’s the muscles that support your lower back, define your waistline and are connected to your pelvic floor.

-But I would like to add a cautionary note, that follows on from my post about the psychology of excuses… if you do not perform these exercises on a daily basis to repair your diastasis recti and strengthen your core AS WELL AS eat and exercise intensively to lose fat… you will not get rid of your mummy tummy.
+But I would like to add a cautionary note, that follows on from my post about the psychology of excuses… if you do not perform these exercises on a daily basis to improve your diastasis recti and strengthen your core AS WELL AS eat and exercise intensively to lose fat… you will not get rid of your mummy tummy.

 Diastasis recti is: